fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (PostgreSQL DB FriendFeed Clone).md

 ## User Login (step-4) <!-- 5.6 -->

+In this lesson we will implement the login and logout functionality for the QuartFeed users.
+We will add those functions to the `view` file, create a login user template and also alter the navbar template hyperlinks to point to these endpoints.

+First let's create the login template, as follows:

 Implement Login and Logout using sessions and update navbar.

 ## Testing User Registration and User Login (step-5) <!-- 5.7 -->